Shivansps/VPC_Compressor/README.md

 /decompress_file path_to_file<br/>
 <br/>
 Along with the executable there is a register_menu_entry.cmd file for Windows, by running this file (where the VPCompressor.exe is) a context menu entry is added to<br/>
-Windows right click menu to allow easy compression and decompression of file (max 100 selected files are allowed, 101 is not going to work.
+Windows right click menu to allow easy compression and decompression of file (max 100 selected files are allowed, 101 is not going to work.<br/>
+As of version 1.2 folder compression (non recursive) was added, this will compress all the files inside each folder individually.
 <br/>
 <br/>